 Historical Resources: Those districts, sites, buildings, structures, and artifacts which have a relationship to events or conditions of the human past.
+(See

-(See Archaeological Resources definition.)
+Archaeological Resources definition.)

-Impact: is the severity, intensity, or duration of the adverse effect.
+Impact: is the severity, intensity, or duration of the effect, and can be either or both positive or negative outcomes.

-Important marine habitat: (Goal 19) are areas and associated biologic communities that are:
+Important marine habitat: (Goal 19) are areas and associated biologic communities that are: a.) important to the biological viability of commercially or recreationally caught species or that support important food or prey species for commercially or recreationally caught species;

-- a.) important to the biological viability of commercially or recreationally caught species or that support important food or prey species for commercially or recreationally caught species; - b.) needed to assure the survival of threatened or endangered species; - c.) ecologically significant to maintaining ecosystem structure, biological productivity, and biological diversity; - d.) essential to the life-history or behaviors of marine organisms; - e.) especially vulnerable because of size, composition, or location in relation to chemical or other pollutants, noise, physical disturbance, alteration, or harvest; or - f.) unique or of limited range within the state.
+b.) needed to assure the survival of threatened or endangered species;

+c.) ecologically significant to maintaining ecosystem structure, biological productivity, and biological diversity;

+d.) essential to the life-history or behaviors of marine organisms;

+e.) especially vulnerable because of size, composition, or location in relation to chemical or other pollutants, noise, physical disturbance, alteration, or harvest; or f.) unique or of limited range within the state.